nstreamio/cruise-ship-demo/README.md

 ```

-To edit the UI, make your changes within the `/ui` directory and run
+To edit the UI, make your changes and from within the `/ui` directory, run:

 ```bash
 npm run build